uscwebservices/safely-php/PRESENTATION.md

 * To put what we're talking about into practice means looking at ALL your PHP code
 * Legacy sites tend to have lots of files (and lots of lines of code)
 * Legacy sites to have code repeated in lots of place (due to the practice of copy and modify)
-* Legacy tend to lack co-herency as things tend to grow organically after a certain point
+* Legacy tend to lack coherency as things tend to grow organically after a certain point

 ## Some Good News